StanfordAHA/aha-wiki-page/_posts2/05_repo_correspondence.md

 ### Halide
-The `aha halide` command specified in `/aha/aha/util/halide.py`.
+The `aha halide` command is specified in `/aha/aha/util/halide.py`.
 It would find appications under `Halide-to-Hardware/apps/hardware_benchmarks/apps/` and store the map result under `./bin/map_result/` folder in the application folder.

 ### Pipeline
 TBD

 ### Glb
-TBD
+The `aha glb` command specified in `/aha/aha/util/glb.py` runs a SystemVerilog VCS simulation of a kernel.
+This simulates data movement into the CGRA, kernel processing, and gold checking.
+It has the optional `--waveform` flag to dump an fsdb.

 ### Sta
 The `aha sta` command specified in `aha/aha/util/sta.py` would call `/aha/archipelago/visualize.py`.
 This command is used to generate log file and visualization of the final CGRA.